 A slip-and-fall can turn an afternoon of running errands into a trip to the emergency room.
 Slip-and-fall accidents can happen at supermarkets, restaurants, department stores, hotels, and countless other businesses in Boston, MA.
 Many of these incidents happen because of negligent property owners or employees failing to follow safety or cleaning protocols.

-If you were injured by slipping and falling at a Boston business or on private property, you may be wondering how to know if you have a potential claim or lawsuit?
+If you were injured in a slip and fall at a business accident in Boston or on private property, you may be wondering how to know if you have a potential claim or lawsuit?
 And if so, who would you file the claim against?
 The personal injury lawyers at our law firm can help you determine whether you have a claim and guide you through the legal process.

 If you or a loved one was injured in a slip-and-fall at a business in Boston, MA, contact Jason Stone Injury Lawyers today.
 Over the past 20+ years, we have helped our clients recover millions of dollars in damages, and we want to help you and your family as well.
 Better Phone Stone today®.
 Contact us 24/7 at 800-577-5188 or fill out the online form to schedule a free case consultation – over the phone, by video conference, or in-person at our office or another location convenient for you.

-What is Needed to Hold a Boston Business Owner Liable for a Slip-and-Fall?
+What is Needed to Hold a Boston Business Owner Liable for a Slip-and-Fall At a Business Accident?

 - The defendant was negligent.
 The fact that you fell on someone else’s property doesn’t automatically mean that the owner or manager will be found negligent.
 It must be proven that there was an existing unsafe condition.
 But perhaps he or she negligently created the hazard, permitted a dangerous condition to exist, or failed to warn the public of potential danger.